michaelcohen716/equity-curation-model/readme.md

 ### **Introducing the ECM**

 Decentralized protocols offer a potential solution in an industry that is searching for a new business model and a reformed power structure.
-The ECM is a proposed model for **balancing the relationship between platforms and publishers**, while **elevating the overall quality of digital media**.
+The ECM is a proposed infrastructure model for **balancing the relationship between platforms and publishers**, while **elevating the overall quality of digital media**.

 Specifically, the ECM aims to:
 - use equity ownership to incentivize **consistent and reliable participation** in content curation